 Chapter: Automation (Income Autopilot)

 Let’s say you own an educational Youtube channel.
-You need to gather information for each video and write a script about a specific topic.
-This takes about two days.
+You must gather information for each video and write a script about a specific topic.
+It takes about two days.
 If your channel is based on animation, that will take about 15 hours.
 Now for less than 5% of your total income, you go on a freelance website (Fiverr or Upwork), and you will find people who will gladly do the job.

-Hire a scriptwriter, an animator.
+Hire a scriptwriter and an animator.
 You can even hire a voice-over artist to do the voice-overs for you.
 Make these guys work together.
 Your channel will be running on autopilot.
 The same thing is for Websites.
 Hire a scriptwriter to post an article every other day on your blog, and you’re good to go.
 So this is outsourcing.
-Before launching any product, you need to micro-test with many advertisements to see an actual demand.
+Before launching any product, you must micro-test with many advertisements to see the actual demand.

-- Identify a business model that will give you the freedom.
+- Identify a business model that will give you freedom.

 - Find a market that you understand.

-- Analyze product ideas and choose a couple of niches where you can advertise your products.
+- Analyze product ideas and choose a few niches to advertise your products.

-Entrepreneurs find a need in the marketplace, and then they create a product that satisfies that need.
+Entrepreneurs find a need in the marketplace and create a product that satisfies that need.
 They also give jobs.
-If you’re going for the four-hour workweek, you will need to delegate 99 percent of the operations.
+If you’re going for the four-hour workweek, you must delegate 99 percent of the operations.
 You’ll help freelancers make money, achieve credibility in the marketplace, and more.

-Feris talks about this in the book, and he says that the best way to get in the habit of delegating is to hire a virtual assistant.
-Initially, this will help you get used to the idea of outsourcing tasks, communicating remotely, and giving orders to people.
+Feris talks about this in the book, saying that hiring a virtual assistant is the best way to get in the habit of delegating.
+Initially, this will help you get used to outsourcing tasks, communicating remotely, and giving orders to people.

 Chapter: Liberation (Quit Job)

-The purpose behind all this is to create mini-retirements throughout your entire life instead of waiting 60 years to retire.
+The purpose is to create mini-retirements throughout your life instead of waiting 60 years to retire.
 It will free up more time to do what you want to do in life.

-People negatively associate with rich people, and the worst association with people who want massive results with minimum effort.
-As soon as you have your money, your peers will pressure you to acquire certain liabilities.
-You should buy a car, buy a house and so on.
+People negatively associate with rich people, and the worst association is with people who want massive results with minimum effort.
+When you have money, your peers will pressure you to acquire certain liabilities.
+You should buy a car, buy a house, and so on.
 The negative association is wrong.
 Conventional wisdom does not agree that working less and making more than most people is morally acceptable.

 They despise whoever has the ambition of working less.
 But here’s the reality.
-If you’re going to put your own money into a business and do it ethically and legally, why would this be morally wrong?
+Why would this be morally wrong if you put your own money into a business and do it ethically and legally?
 You generate immense results for hundreds of people with your products at the end of the day.

 Chapter: An E-Mail You Need to Read Restricted Reading

-We mistake activity for productivity, and we do work for work’s sake.
+We mistake activity for productivity and work for work’s sake.
 It ultimately distracts us from doing what’s most essential and complex.
 By embracing two universal laws of productivity, we can learn to stop doing work for work’s sake.

-- Then Tim shortened his work week and focused his attention on building relationships with the top three percent producers and finding new clients that matched those top three percent characteristics.
+- Then Tim shortened his work week and focused on building relationships with the top three percent producers and finding new clients that matched those top three percent characteristics.

-For the first time in over two years, Tim discovered the power of the second low productivity Parkinsons law.
-He discovered that the time pressure forced him to focus on execution and doing the bare essentials, resulting in a better product without any bloat.
+Tim discovered the power of the second low-productivity Parkinson’s Law for the first time in over two years.
+He discovered that the time pressure forced him to focus on execution and doing the bare essentials, resulting in a better product without the bloat.
 Tim says, If I give you a week to complete the same task, it’s six days of making a mountain out of a molehill.

 - When we combine the two laws of productivity, we are left with the following realization.
 Most things don’t matter, and what matters most needs less time to complete than we think.